Trace-free characters and abelian knot contact homology I: Application of the trace-free slice to abelian knot contact homology

-defined by $g(a_{ij})=-t_{m_im_j}$ $(1 \leq i < j \leq n)$, $g(1)=1$, gives an isomorphism. \end{conjecture} We remark that the coordinate ring always has the trivial nilradical so it is reasonable to consider the nilradical quotient of the left hand side as a conjecture.
-Then, by Proposition \ref{contact-F2K}, Conjecture \ref{conj_ng} with this modification is equivalent to the following: for any knot $K$, the homomorphism
+given by $g(a_{ij}) = -t_{m_i m_j}$ $(1 \leq i < j \leq n)$, $g(1)=1$, is an isomorphism. \end{conjecture} Since the coordinate ring of any closed algebraic set is reduced, it is natural to consider the nilradical quotient of the left-hand side.
+In this form, Proposition \ref{contact-F2K} shows that Conjecture \ref{conj_ng} is equivalent to the following statement: the ring homomorphism